wizardsoftheweb/zero-trust-secrets-poc/README.md

 I'd going to attempt to tie these things together into something resembling a zero trust configuration service.
 That is, no secrets are stored unencrypted, no secrets are passed unencrypted, secrets are generated automatically per environment with an audit trail of access, and, most importantly, the end user most likely never sees the secrets.
 Those are my goals, at least.

-This list is rather large because I'm still in the planning phase.
+This list is rather small because I'm still in the planning phase.
 MVP will probably be a web server with a k8s or TF component and a CLI.

 This first phase is pretty small.
 I want to get a quick MVP out that